HamidIdifi/Distributed-Computing-System-Models/README.md

 ### Fundamental Model
  It represents the essential components that are required to understand a distributed system’s behaviour.
 Three fundamental models are as follows:
  #### Interaction Model
  – Distributed computing systems are full of many processes interacting with each other in highly complex ways.
-Interaction model provides a framework to understand > the mechanisms and patterns that are used for communication and coordination among various processes.
+Interaction model **provides a framework** to understand the **mechanisms and patterns** that are used for **communication and coordination** among various **processes**.
 Different components that are important in this model are:
 > - **Message Passing** – It deals with passing messages that may contain, data, instructions, a service request, or process synchronisation between different computing nodes.
 It may be synchronous or asynchronous depending on the types of tasks and processes.

 > - **Publish/Subscribe Systems** – Also known as pub/sub system.
 In this the publishing process can publish a message over a topic and the processes that are